 3. Treat emergency fund savings like a bill.

-If you don’t trust yourself to stick to a voluntary payment plan, it often helps to make emergency fund contributions at the same time you’re paying your monthly bills rather than waiting until the end of the month and finding out that you don’t have any money left to set aside.
+If you don’t trust yourself to stick to a voluntary payment plan, it often helps to make emergency fund contributions at the same time you’re paying your monthly expenses rather than waiting until the end of the month and finding out that you don’t have any money left to set aside.

 For individuals who have a habit of spending whatever is available in their checking account, this savings strategy acts as a hedge against their spending impulses.
 If you have success with this approach, you can expand its use to include other savings goals and investment contributions.